NexPlayer/iOS-SDK/advanced.md

 If the value isnil, the window color will be rendered in the default content defined value or transparent if it is not defined.

-> **Note** In case of CEA608 caption, NXCaptionView::useCEA608CustomView should be set to YES to use this property.
+> **Note** In case of CEA608 caption, NXCaptionView::use CEA608CustomView should be set to YES to use this property.

 #### - (CGFloat) windowColorOpacity [read], [write], [nonatomic], [assign]
 This property sets the window color opacity.

 If the value is NAN, window color opacity will be rendered in the default content defined value or Opaque(100) if it is not defined.

-> **Note**In case of CEA608 caption, NXCaptionView::useCEA608CustomView should be set to YES to use this property.
+> **Note**In case of CEA608 caption, NXCaptionView::use CEA608CustomView should be set to YES to use this property.

 ### NXCaptionRenderController Class Reference